 Texas State is a public institution.
-During business hours, university facilities (excluding certain housing facilities) will be open to students, employees, contractors, and visitors.
+During business hours (Monday through Friday, 8:00am to 5:00pm), university facilities (excluding certain housing facilities) will be open to students, employees, contractors, and visitors.
 During non-business hours, access to all university facilities is by key or other electronic access control devices.
 Access for authorized individuals can be obtained through Ingress Management Services.
 Entrances to residence halls after hours are via electronic access.